-- Establish rules, routines, and student expectations for physical education related to safety (physical and emotional), inclusion, and time effectiveness, and communicate with students and parents/guardians. - Establish start and stop signals to ensure safety and class control (e.g., hand signal, sound signal, hand clap, or cue words such as go, freeze, stop, time out). - Refrain from using exercise as punishment. - Emphasize positive behaviours in relationships between and among students (e.g., do not tolerate put-downs, teasing, exclusion). - Choose activities that promote maximum participation (e.g., do not use elimination-type games unless another choice of activity is provided and there is a way for the student to return to the original activity in a short time; reduce long lineups or large relay teams). - Choose developmentally appropriate and age-appropriate learning activities, taking into consideration the type and size of equipment and mechanical principles of movement.
-For example, consider the following: - Soft and light objects (e.g., sponge balls, plastic bats) are easy to manipulate, as well as safer than hard, heavy objects.
+- Establish rules, routines, and student expectations for physical education related to safety (physical and emotional), inclusion, and time effectiveness, and communicate with students and parents/guardians. - Establish appropriate guidelines with respect to clothing to be worn in physical education (e.g., consider ease of movement, non-marking soles on running shoes). - Establish start and stop signals to ensure safety and class control (e.g., hand signal, sound signal, hand clap, or cue words such as go, freeze, stop, time out). - Refrain from using exercise as punishment. - Emphasize positive behaviours in relationships between and among students (e.g., do not tolerate put-downs, teasing, exclusion). - Choose activities that promote maximum participation (e.g., do not use elimination-type games unless another choice of activity is provided and there is a way for the student to return to the original activity in a short time; reduce long lineups or large relay teams). - Choose developmentally appropriate and age-appropriate learning activities, taking into consideration the type and size of equipment and mechanical principles of movement.
+For example, consider the following:

-- Short handles on striking implements (e.g., junior-size racquets, floor-hockey sticks, golf clubs) help improve eye-hand coordination. - Large balls (e.g., beach balls, playground balls) or objects with a tail or large surface area (e.g., scarves, beanbags, balls with streamers or tails) are easy to catch/grasp. - Under-inflated balls are easy to catch or kick since the speed of the ball is decreased. - Large striking surface areas (e.g., large heads of paddles or racquets) make it easy to hit objects. - Large target surface areas make it easy to hit the target. - Maximize student-equipment ratio. - Establish safe and efficient methods for distributing, holding, and gathering equipment. - Use equitable strategies for group organization (e.g., grouping by shirt colour, numbering off, eye colour, birthday months). - Establish rules for "entry activities," depending on the setting, activity, and supervision, so that students can be active at the onset of the class, and establish rules for "exit routines" to ensure orderly dismissal and safe conduct in change rooms, where applicable. - Make adjustments when teaching outdoors, considering safety factors related to the sun, wind, wet/icy surfaces, and noise.
+- Soft and light objects (e.g., sponge balls, plastic bats) are easy to manipulate, as well as safer than hard, heavy objects. - Short handles on striking implements (e.g., junior-size racquets, floor-hockey sticks, golf clubs) help improve eye-hand coordination. - Large balls (e.g., beach balls, playground balls) or objects with a tail or large surface area (e.g., scarves, beanbags, balls with streamers or tails) are easy to catch/grasp. - Under-inflated balls are easy to catch or kick since the speed of the ball is decreased. - Large striking surface areas (e.g., large heads of paddles or racquets) make it easy to hit objects. - Large target surface areas make it easy to hit the target. - Maximize student-equipment ratio. - Establish safe and efficient methods for distributing, holding, and gathering equipment. - Use equitable strategies for group organization (e.g., grouping by shirt colour, numbering off, eye colour, birthday months). - Establish rules for "entry activities," depending on the setting, activity, and supervision, so that students can be active at the onset of the class, and establish rules for "exit routines" to ensure orderly dismissal and safe conduct in change rooms, where applicable. - Make adjustments when teaching outdoors, considering safety factors related to the sun, wind, wet/icy surfaces, and noise.
 Position students so that the sun is not in their eyes and wind or other distractions are behind them.